St. George Episcopal Church - New York City (photo: Steven E. Lawson)

 Electro-pneumatic action

-4 manuals, 157 stops, 135 ranks
+4 manuals, 147 registers, 120 stops, 135 ranks

-Two contracts were awarded in 1927 to the Austin Organ Company for a divided organ which would replace the two Jardine & Sons organs of 1869 and 1884.
+Two contracts were awarded in 1927 to the Austin Organ Company for a divided organ which would replace the two George Jardine & Sons organs of 1869 and 1884.
 The Chancel Organ, opus 1530, cost $24,350 and was a memorial to Cornelia Garrison Chapin and Martha Anne Leavitt; and the Gallery Organ, opus 1549, cost $54,650 and was given by the Morgan family in memory of John Pierpont and Frances Tracy Morgan.
 Both organs were controlled by one four-manual console, located in the chancel.
-Austin's design for the Gallery case incorporated the famous radiating trumpets from the 1869 Jardine & Son organ which it replaced.
+Austin's design for the Gallery case incorporated the famous radiating trumpets from the 1869 George Jardine & Son organ which it replaced.
 Fernando Germani, organist at St. Peter's Basilica in Rome, gave the inaugural recitals on December 19 and 26, 1928.

 CHANCEL ORGAN